 If you had to pick a favorite HUM product, what would it be and why?

 Faulstroh: Daily Cleanse; it truly is the product that saved my skin.
-I combine it with OMG! for optimum results and our latest creation, Skin Heroes, which balances the gut and the skin.
+I combine it with OMG! for optimum results and our latest creation, Skin Squad, which balances the gut and the skin.
 It’s like a magic formula for invincible skin.